rithmschool/react_curriculum/Unit-01/08-lifecycle.md

     // remove any reference to variables you will not be using to ensure there are no memory leaks }
 ```

-This is useful for clearing event listeners, timers and other data that you will not need in memory when the component is removed.

 ### Exercise